Guide to Financial Statement Services

 Guide to Financial Statement Services – Compilation, Review & Audit

-As a business owner, there may be many reasons you may need to have your financial statements prepared by an independent licensed Certified Public Accountant.
-Whether you are a contractor looking to get licensed in your state; or whether you need financial statements for your bank, lender, investors or bonding company – you might be wondering what all the different types of financial statements are and what are their differences.
-There are three basic types of financial statements in which the underlying work involved and level of assurance provided varies significantly:
+As a business owner, there may be many reasons you may need to have your financial statements prepared by an independent licensed Certified Public Accountant (CPA).
+Whether you are a contractor looking to get licensed in your state, or whether you need financial statements for your bank, lender, investors or bonding company; you might be wondering what all the different types of financial statements are and what are their differences.
+There are four basic types of financial statements in which the underlying work involved and level of assurance provided varies significantly:

 Compiled Financial Statements

 Compiled financial statements represent the most basic level of service offered by a Certified Public Accountant with respect to financial statements.
 In a compilation engagement, the CPA presents your financial statements on their letterhead without providing any assurance as to whether there are any material modifications that should be made to your financial statements in order for them to be properly presented under Generally Accepted Accounting Principles (GAAP) maintained in the United States.
 Basically, the CPA takes your trial balance (financial statements) and imports your numbers into their system and only performs a few high-level tasks such as footing out your company’s retained earnings and making sure the financials are presented in the required form under GAAP.
 A compilation does not include performing inquiries of management or performing any analytical or other procedures ordinarily performed in a Review or Audit.
-Compiled financial statements generally range in costs from $800 – $3,500 based on the size and complexity of your company and can take 1-2 weeks to complete.
+Compiled financial statements generally range in costs from $1,000 – $5,000 based on the size and complexity of your company and can take 1-3 weeks to complete.
+SSARS AR-C Section 80 sets the standards for performing Compilation Engagements

 Reviewed Financial Statements

 Reviewed financial statements are the second type of financial statement assurance provided by a CPA.
 In a Review engagement, the CPA presents your financial statements on their letterhead while providing only limited assurance as to whether there are any material modifications that should be made to your financial statements in order for them to be properly presented under Generally Accepted Accounting Principles (GAAP).
 This is level of assurance is provided by the CPA to give you comfort that based on the CPA’s review of the financial statements, the CPA is not aware of any material modifications that should be made to the financial statements in order for them to be properly presented.
 In a Review engagement, the CPA designs and performs inquiries of management and other analytical procedures such as comparing account balances in certain selected accounts and seeking explanations for any variances or significant changes year over year.
 These will provide a reasonable basis for obtaining the limited assurance required by the CPA in a review engagement.
-Reviewed financial statements generally range in costs from $1,200 – $5,000 based on the size and complexity of your company and can take up to 2 weeks to complete.
+Reviewed financial statements generally range in costs from $4,000 – $15,000 based on the size and complexity of your company and can take 1-4 weeks to complete.
+SSARS AR-C Section 90 sets the standards for performing Review Engagements.

 Audited Financial Statements

-If you have any more questions as to any of the three types of financial statement services and their respective levels of assurance or costs, please contact us at GRA CPA.
+If you have any more questions as to any of the four types of financial statement services and their respective levels of assurance or costs, please contact us at GRA CPA.

 3 Responses to Guide to Financial Statement Services